 What is the issue, problem, or challenge?

 Up to 80% of teenage Kenyan girls don't have the opportunity to attend secondary school exposing them to high-risk situations including child marriage, prostitution, abuse & extreme poverty.
-Seed of Hope nurtures students to reach their potential through 2 years of training & counseling.
+Seed of Hope nurtures students to reach their potential through training & counseling.
 Graduates are supported to set up their own small business as a step towards independence.
-Since 2002 c480 girls have graduated, about 82% of whom earn above minimum wage through self-employment or employment.
+Since 2002 over 1000 girls have graduated, about 82% of whom earn above minimum wage through self-employment or employment.

 How will this project solve this problem?